-RWN is a member-driven organization that promises is to enhance the professional and personal lives of women, in all stages of their careers, by affording them opportunities to support, empower and inspire each other.
+RWN is a member-driven organization that strives to enhance the professional lives of our members by affording them opportunities to support, empower, and inspire each other through trusted business connections and authentic relationships.

 Birth of RWN: A New Woman’s Specialty